thinkcompany/think_dev-standards/development-standards/javascript/general-authoring.md

 <button onclick="document.bgColor='lightblue'">Feel Blue</button>
 ```

-Avoid binding events to the Window Scroll event or other events that can file multiple times.
+Avoid binding to events that can fire multiple times.
 If you must do so, use [debouncing](https://davidwalsh.name/javascript-debounce-function):

 ```js
 //Bad: This is going to fire the event a lot